openstack-archive/fuel-plugin-purestorage-cinder/docs/purestorage-cinder-guide.rst

          :width: 100%

 #.
 Enter the Purity API Token and the IP address of the management VIP of the Pure Storage FlashArray.

-   Obtain the Purity API token from the Pure Storage GUI
+   "*" Obtain the Purity API token from the Pure Storage GUI

-     (System->Users->API Tokens: Select User, click gear icon by use select 'Show API Token')
+   System->Users->API Tokens: Select User, click gear icon by use select 'Show API Token'

   .. image:: figures/API-collection.png
          :width: 100%